WiilliamZou/hackerRankCode/_posts/2015-05-27-hadoopThoughs.md

 ## thoughts

-* Although the proposed method does not change the code of system, The software's class is modified dynamically via Java Agent, is it non-instrusive?
-A main highlight of lprof paper  [^lprof] is its non-instrusion feature.
+* Although the proposed method does not change the code of system, The software's class is modified (to enable decoration ) dynamically via Java Agent, is it non-instrusive?
+A main highlight of lprof paper   is its non-instrusion feature. [^lprof]

+## Next step
+* Inspect the jvmtool APIs which is useful to implement decoration. [^jvmtool]
+* Read the literature about taint analysis, which is useful to find the requests which is triggered by another request via network communication.

 [^jvmtool]: [http://docs.oracle.com/javase/7/docs/platform/jvmti/jvmti.html](http://docs.oracle.com/javase/7/docs/platform/jvmti/jvmti.html)
 [^lprof]: [http://www.eecg.toronto.edu/~yuan/papers/lprof_osdi14.pdf](http://www.eecg.toronto.edu/~yuan/papers/lprof_osdi14.pdf)